oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

   ![Image alt text](images/image6.png)

-3. Provide the Database user name *dbsnmp* you have configured in Lab #2, the secret information `DBSystem-LiveLabs_DBSNMP` and the private endpoint `LiveLabs_DBMGMT_PrivateEndpoint` also created in Lab #2.
+3. Provide the Database username *dbsnmp* you configured in Lab #2, the secret information `DBSystem-LiveLabs_DBSNMP` and the private endpoint `LiveLabs_DBMGMT_PrivateEndpoint` also created in Lab #2.

   ![Image alt text](images/image7.png)